Friday, November 30, 2007

 I wouldn't mind if this was a result of giddy fanboy homage to POTEMKIN and INTOLERANCE as it was once with De Palma, but there's no giddy fanboy joy here, just nervous second-guessing, which I can only guess led to swiping, copying other kids' tests at school rather than trusting those old DUELIST instincts.
 With so much $$ involved, I can only accuse them all of bowing down to a corporate "memo" mentality.
 No one wants to stick their neck out, so everything is groupthink, and in the end, no one has any faith in any one single moment in the film.
 In Ridley's case, that means no faith in the scene as it is, no realization that any further additions is going to overpainting.

-The way every scene--except maybe big Oscar-bait moments with momma schooling her errant son--are cut before they're allowed to develop organically, in an original direction.
-Instead every bit, every shot, has to have been proven in past classics.
-Ditto for Denzel and his white co-star duelist, now a thanksgiving tradition - wasn't last year the tangle with Clive Owen in INSIDE MAN?
-And before that little Ethan Hawke in TRAINING DAY?
-Ridley's version is careful to include nearly everything that worked from both those movies this time around.
-Temptation of a cop with easy money?
+Every scene--except maybe big Oscar-bait moments with momma schooling her errant son--is cut away from before its allowed to develop organically, in an original direction.
+Can't risk it, man.
+So every shot, has to have been proven in past classics.
+Ditto for Denzel and his white co-star, now a Thanksgiving tradition - wasn't last year his tangle with Clive Owen in INSIDE MAN?
+And before that with little Ethan Hawke in TRAINING DAY?
+Ridley's version is careful to include nearly everything that worked from both those movies: Temptation of a cop with easy bundles of money?
 Check!
 Hot Latina babe as the spouse?
 Check!
 Dog, leopard, cuckatoo, or other pet?
 Check, mate!

 Washington's interest in this sort of rote-a-role is understandable, as it's a well-respected course around which he can outrace the white man and not piss off the red state box office.
-As history records, a black actor with excessive pride and intellect as opposed to mere posture and dignity can create big waves; Washington is the waviest since Paul Robeson and he knows it.
-He even invites the spirit of Robeson into him for key moments, but is careful not to overdo it, to not step out of the careful blocking for the shot and call it like it is.
-In that, Ridley Scott is the perfect Thanksgiving director, hurtling through the action like he's racing to catch his plane, making silent eye contact to the rest of his immediate family, all as anxious to split as he is as they sit scattered along the table playing with the remnants of their flavorless pumpkin pie and earning their grateful smile by silently pointing at his watch and mouthing "ten minutes."
+As history records, a black actor with excessive pride and intellect as opposed to mere posture and dignity can create big waves unless he's given a sturdy white cliff to bash his rageful tide against;2 Washington is the waviest since Paul Robeson and he knows it.
+He even invites the spirit of Robeson into him for key moments, but is careful not to overdo it, to not step out of the careful blocking for the shot and go with the mood deeper than originally planned.
+In that, Ridley Scott is the perfect Thanksgiving director, hurtling through the action like he's racing to catch his plane, making silent eye contact to the rest of his immediate family--all of them as anxious to split as he is as they sit, scattered along the table playing with the remnants of their flavorless pumpkin pie--earning their grateful smile by silently pointing at his watch and mouthing "ten minutes."
 Keeping an eye on the stove all the while, Ridley lifts Denzel off the burner the second he starts to blacken.

 Crowe on the other hand is the opposite to Washington's tailored-out-of-time look; Crowe makes himself all mangy and disrespectful, punchy and greased-up -- and thus he is all the more kingly.
 He's the legit patriarch, a pitbull's jaw of a man.
 Denzel's gangster has to keep stockpiling the long green or else he's simply a cipher, but Crowe stays Crowe.
 He's a man's man actor, a person who in real life you can tell has faced himself in the mirror; he's had drinking contests with his inner demons; he's earned the right to be a stand-up guy who can look the world in the eye.
 In that he's the closest thing we have to Bogart or John Wayne this decade.
-In TRAINING DAY, Denzel proved he could access some of that same sort of noble power, but there he was the bad guy so it was okay to loom bigger than life; when strait-jacked as a "man of the people" he keeps trying add some well-tempered Poitier and it just seems to stall his development as Denzel the persona, whomever that may be.
+In TRAINING DAY, Denzel proved he could access some of that same sort of noble power, but there he was the bad guy so it was okay to loom bigger than life; when strait-jacketed in the "savior of the neighborhood-but-also-a-smack-dealer" double bind, he keeps trying add some well-tempered Poitier and it just seems to stall his development as Denzel the persona, whomever that may be.
 Poitier could roar when need be.
 "They call me Mister Pibbs" is justifiably legendary.
-It cut way higher than average.
-Denzel plays the coiled serpent so long he forgets the coiled serpent is supposed to rattle and strike occasionally.
+But it wouldn't be if he shouted his way through the movie like he's teaching a rowdy class of East London mods.
+He kept the dignity as a bush from which to as a serpent strike when most effective.
+Denzel on the other hand plays the coiled serpent in the bush so long he forgets the coiled serpent is supposed to rattle and strike occasionally.

 There are good things about AMERICAN GANGSTER, mostly what it chooses to leave out: unlike earlier versions of this true story, such as Larry Cohen's blaxploitation-era hit, BLACK CEASER, or the recent rap-centric gangster films too numerous to mention, there are only a handful of cliche'd pop songs used as shorthand to indicate time and place tropes in the film.
 And until Vin Diesel resurfaces, I'm nominating Josh Brolin as the coolest up and comer tough guy actor around.
 His sleazy cop on the take is a beam of unprocessed realness: he can stretch out the seconds he's on screen in such a way that he can relax and convey great comfort in the stress he causes others.
 That's something that comes from him, Josh Brolin, not from a focus group, three rounds of memos, second-guesswork, and a cliche handbook.
 Brolin just has something unique, something he was allowed to radiate and may not even know consciously he was doing.
 Lucky Ridley didn't notice it, or he would have probably felt the urge to call attention to it more, until it was as stale as hearing "All Along the Watchtower" over a montage of 60s imagery and a voiceover talking about "a time when anything went.. and often did."